suyjuris/obst/README.md

 Variable order is the string 'auto' or a comma-separated list of variable names.
 (Actually, a list of identifiers and operators, the latter of which are ignored.)

-## Building and running the web-interface
+## Building and running the web interface

 Take care to set up your Emscripten environment beforehand, e.g. by executing `source /path/to/emscripten/emsdk_env.sh`.